This review is my tribute to the extra-ordinary actor – Irrfan (Khan) who has passed away today. May his soul rest in peace.

 Piku scores in all the departments right from cinematography to editing to background score.
 Anupam Roy has prepared melodious and impressive songs (with lyrics also being written by him only) which may not be chartbusters but render a soothing feeling to the ears of the listeners.

 It’s a movie with a Bengali flavour.
 Though the story begins in Delhi and moves to Kolkata in the post-interval session only, nevertheless you find yourself in a Bengali environment throughout its duration.
 Not only the Bengalis, people from all the regions will relish this attribute of the movie.Deepika Padukone has excelled in the title role.
 Herself and the legend known as Amitabh Bachchan appear to have lived their roles instead of performing them.
-I rate Deepika’s performance as her best till date and AB’s performance as one of his best.
+I rate Deepika’s performance as her best till then and AB’s performance as one of his best.
 The complete supporting cast has done a marvellous job.
 Every artist is perfect in the assigned role including the yesteryear’s beauty Moushumi Chatterjee and the class actor Raghuveer Yadav.
-However the different things shown in the movie take the shape of a story only when joined by an adhesive known as Irrfan.
+However many different things shown in the movie take the shape of a story only when joined by an adhesive known as Irrfan.
 This outstanding actor has infused life into not only his own role but also every scene which features him.

-During the two hours I spent in the theatre, I was lost in the story titled as Piku reminiscing various things of my past and present life, relating to various things shown on the screen and feeling as I were with Piku, Bhaskor Banerjee, Raana Chaudhary and the other ones, observing and listening to them.
+During the two hours I spent in the theatre, I was lost in the story titled as Piku reminiscing various things of my past and present life, relating to various things shown on the screen and feeling as if I were with Piku, Bhaskor Banerjee, Raana Chaudhary and the other ones, observing and listening to them.
 What an experience it was !
 What an experience it was friends !

 © Copyrights reserved